 Many contact centers still use outdated legacy telecommunications infrastructure.
 But the most innovative contact center solutions on the market today are built for the cloud.
-Before investing in WFM software, be sure your organization has invested in the backbone that will allow the software to reach its full potential.
+Before investing in WFM software, be sure your organization has the backbone that will allow the software to reach its full potential.

 Do you have documented initiatives or benchmarks for training contact center personnel?

 Workforce management software is built to encourage continuous and autonomous on-the-job training.
 But without direction, the skills that your contact center personnel are learning may not be used to their fullest potential.
 Be sure to map out organizational initiatives and benchmarks to provide constant motivation for your staff while making sure your employees continue to exceed expectations.

 Does your organization value mobility?